Bhamashah: Legacy

 Bhamashah's birth anniversary or Bhamashah Jayanti is celebrated every year.

 There is a memorial in Udaipur to him.
 The government of India issued a postage stamp in his honor in the year 2000.

 The Maharana of Mewar Charitable Foundation has instituted the "Bhama Shah Award" to honour Rajasthani students securing the highest percentage in select departments in the universities of Rajasthan, in recognition of selfless sacrifice, astute financial management, and devotion to duty.
 The Annual State Award consists of a cash award of ₹2001, a commemorative medal and a Merit certificate.

 A Bhamashah Yojana bas been started on his name by government of Rajasthan.

-The 1926 silent film Diwan Bhamansha by Mohan Dayaram Bhavnani was based on Bhamashah's life; Another film about the general, titled Bhamashah, was released in 2017.
+The 1926 silent film Diwan Bhamansha by Mohan Bhavnani was based on Bhamashah's life; Another film about the general, titled Bhamashah, was released in 2017.

+A road Bhamashah Marg exists near Kirpal Bagh in North Delhi.